Aantrreksh/sql-query/sql-query.md

 ### REST API
 {: #restapi}

-You can use the [SQL Query service REST API](https://cloud.ibm.com/apidocs/sql-query/sql-query-v3) to run queries and retrieve information about their status.
+You can use the [{{site.data.keyword.sqlquery_short}} service REST API](https://cloud.ibm.com/apidocs/sql-query/sql-query-v3) to run queries and retrieve information about their status.
 This is especially helpful when you write code that automatically queries data.

 **Note:** The Cloud Resource Name (CRN) is a mandatory part of an {{site.data.keyword.sqlquery_short}} REST endpoint call.
 The CRN Copy radio button copies your CRN to clipboard and you can paste it into your API call.